 - Critical peak energy this symmetrical charge/reward is based on the standard LRMC of load for the low voltage network.
-We have applied the LRMC over a 40-hour window, assuming with our critical peak events we can capture all storage customer activity that drives augmentation expenditure. - Critical minimum energy- this symmetrical charge/reward is based on the standard LRMC of exports for the low voltage network.
-We have applied the LRMC over a 44-hour29 period. assuming with our critical minimum energy events can capture all storage customer activity that drives augmentation expenditure.
-We have included a 44 kWh/year basic export level to allow 1 kWh/hour of free exports.
-We have set the basic export level at the minimum level possible because there is no available intrinsic hosting capacity when a peak export event - Off-peak usage we apply no LRMC to usage outside of the peak usage.
+We have applied the LRMC over a 40-hour window. assuming with our critical peak events we can capture all storage customer activity that drives augmentation expenditure. - Critical peak export-this symmetrical charge/reward is based on the standard long-run marginal cost of exports for the low voltage network.
+We have applied the LRMC over a 44hour window, assuming with our critical peak events we can capture all storage customer